Julie Jeffs, Psychotherapist/ EMDR Practitioner/ Couples Therapist/Supervisor.

 Individual mindfulness coaching.

 I’ve learned and grown so much in my experience as a psychotherapist and I’m excited to share this with you.
-I work online and in my comfortable modern practice in Plymouth.

 If you need help and support text 07966003872 or email to book an introductory call.
 I’d love to hear from you.